 - Research involving PHBAs is permitted when conducted at a RRI or a certified BSL-2 laboratory, or a BSL-1 laboratory at a high school depending on the classification of the biological agents used (see next page for more details).
 Research must be closely supervised and should follow all Institutional Biosafety Committee (IBC) requirements as applicable (understanding that most high schools will not have an IBC). - a.
 Experimentation involving the culturing of potentially hazardous biological agents, even BSL-1 organisms, is prohibited in a home environment.
 This includes the use of E. coli k-12, studies involving fermentation of baker's and brewer's yeast, algae-eating bacteria, soil microbes, mold growth, slime molds and edible mushrooms.
 These studies are permitted in a school lab and require a Risk Assessment form, but cannot be conducted in a home environment. - b.
-Research with unknown microorganisms can be treated as a BSL-1 study under the following conditions, if not stored in a home environment as of June 2020: - i.
-If experimentation occurred in the home environment prior to 2020, this research is eligible for STS as long as all conditions of rule 1b are met.
-Student must provide documentation to demonstrate the dates of experimentation. - ii.
-Organism is cultured in a plastic petri dish (or other standard non-breakable container) and sealed. - iii.
+Research with unknown microorganisms can be treated as a BSL-1 study under the following conditions, if not stored in a home environment as of June 2020: - If experimentation occurred in the home environment prior to 2020, this research is eligible for STS as long as all conditions of rule 1b are met.
+Student must provide documentation to demonstrate the dates of experimentation. - Organism is cultured in a plastic petri dish (or other standard non-breakable container) and sealed. - iii.
 Experiment involves only procedures in which the petri dish remains sealed throughout the experiment (e.g., counting presence of organisms or colonies). - iv.
-The sealed petri dish is disposed of via autoclaving or disinfection under the supervision of the mentor/supervising scientist/Pl. - v.
-If a culture container with unknown microorganisms is opened for any purpose, (except for disinfection for disposal), it must be treated as a BSL-2 study and involve BSL-2 laboratory precautions. - c.
-Research involving human or vertebrate animal tissues/blood/breast milk/other bodily fluids from established cell lines or freshly collected are considered PHBA studies and student researcher should complete a Risk Assessment form before working with these materials. - 2.
+The sealed petri dish is disposed of via autoclaving or disinfection under the supervision of the mentor/supervising scientist/Pl. - If a culture container with unknown microorganisms is opened for any purpose, (except for disinfection for disposal), it must be treated as a BSL-2 study and involve BSL-2 laboratory precautions. - c.
+Research involving human or vertebrate animal tissues/blood/breast milk/other bodily fluids from established cell lines or freshly collected are considered PHBA studies and student researcher should complete a Risk Assessment form before working with these materials. - d.
+All studies involving the use of prions or prion-like proteins are prohibited. - e.
+The culturing of human or animal waste, including sewage sludge, is considered a BSL-2 study. - 2.
 Research involving Hazardous Materials is permitted when the research meets the following requirements: - a.
 Student researcher has completed a risk assessment process, and a supervising adult can verify that student identified potential risks prior to experimentation, and followed proper safety precautions and disposal methods. - b.
 Project remains within local, state and federal laws.
-Hazardous chemicals, devices and radiation carry significant legal and safety regulations and should be approved via the risk assessment by a supervising adult in advance of experimentation. - 3.
-Risk Assessment
+Hazardous chemicals, devices and radiation carry significant legal and safety regulations and should be approved via the risk assessment by a supervising adult in advance of experimentation.